LovelaceSquare/lovelacesquare/README.md

 ## 📖 Documentation

-Each algorithm folder includes a `README.txt` with:
+Each algorithm folder includes a `README.md` with:
 - A short explanation of the method
 - Basic usage instructions
 - References to the original publication(s)